ebrensi/HUB_Invoice_Analysis/readme.md

 # HUB Invoice Analysis
 This repo is for Mikayla's project to determine a better room rental pricing scheme.
-The current method involves hourly rates tiered by renter type (part-time member,  full-time member, non-member), and various discounts when the price seems too high.
-For example, full-day discount, multi-room discount, etc.  Mikayla wants a more consistent rate scheme that works without needing discounts.
+The current method involves hourly rates tiered by renter type (part-time member,  full-time member, non-member), and various discounts when the price determined using current rates seems too high.
+Mikayla wants a more consistent rate scheme that works without needing discounts.

 In order to do this we look at actualy income from room rental invoices over the last year, which give us a sense of what the rooms are worth.